MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 To begin, upload your historical data for analysis.
 Your data files should reflect approved transactions that were approved by you (the merchant) and sent to your bank.

-To help guarantee that Dynamics 365 Fraud Protection can interpret the files that you upload, make sure that they meet the following requirements:
+To help guarantee that Dynamics 365 Fraud Protection can interpret the files that you upload, make sure that they meet the following requirements.

 ### Data requirements
 - Upload files for each of the following entities: Purchases, Payment instruments, Products, and Chargebacks.
-- Your data must represent at least 100,000 transactions, 4,000 chargebacks, and 30 days of data.
+- The data must represent at least 100,000 transactions, 4,000 chargebacks, and 30 days of data.
 Three months of data are recommended.
-- Your chargeback basis point should be between 5 and 5,000.
+- The chargeback basis point should be between 5 and 5,000.

 ### Format requirements
 - The files are in CSV (comma-separated values) format and follow the [required schemas](schema.md).